 Accelerated Learners: See option 1.
 Ask students to provide specific examples to backup their problems discussing with their group.
 Let students know that when time is up you will be bringing one person's paper as a representation of the team.
 When 10 minutes are up, choose 1 student at random, and bring up their work for the class to discuss with positive comments.
 If time permits, have students complete the tree map activity below: 10 minutes Group tree maps Students : Students will individually create a Tree Map with the following 3 branches: "2 Inequalities" (e.g. x<3 or 3>x), "In Words" (x is less than 3 or 3 is greater than x), and "Representation" (number line)-provide the examples for students if they need additional support.
 Students' only instruction will be to be sure to include each inequality at least once.
 From there, they will have two minutes to create as many examples as they can.
-They will have two minutes to create as many examples as they can.
-They will pass his map to Student 3, so on and so forth.
+They will then perform a "Map Pass" where Student 1 will pass his map to Student 2, who will pass his map to Student 3, so on and so forth.
 When the map is passed the students will look at the previous student's work and make any necessary corrections.
-When that is complete they will then add a new example to the map that has been handed to them, and then pass it to the next student.
-The map gets passed around until it reaches the original owners.
-The original owners will then look over it and make any more necessary corrections.
 Teacher: Circulate the room and keep an eye on student work making sure students are following directions properly.
 If students wish to give verbal feedback during this process then encourage them to do so.
 When students have completed the "Map Pass" bring up one student's map at aradom to project for the class to see.
 Encourage students to give feedback on that students 'work using positive phrases only.
-Closure: 5 minutes Students: Option 1: Complete a brief summary of what we have learned in today's lesson.
-Option 2: For students needing additional support, complete the following sentence frames: When representing an ineq statements. then we If x is greater than the constant then we If a representation of an inequality has a shaded boundary point that means If the boundary point is unshaded then Teacher: After four minutes, call on students at random to share out what they wrote to the class giving feedback and being open to other's feedback with positive comments.
-Lesson Reflection Teacher Evidenced by Student Learning/ Outcomes
+Closure: S minutes Students: Option 1: Complete a brief summary of what we have learned in today's lesson.
+Option 2: For students needing additional support, complete the following sentence frames: When representing an inequality on a number line, if x is less than the constant then we If a representation of an inequality has a shaded boundary point that statements. then we If x is greater than the constant then we If a Teacher: After four minutes, call on students at random to share out what they wrote to the class giving feedback and being open to other's feedback with positive comments.
+Lesson Reflection Teacher Reflection Evidenced by Student Learning/ Outcomes